skanehira/gtran/README.md

 }
 ```

-You can set env `GOTRAN_ENDPOINT` or use the flag `-endpoint` to set yourself GAS endpoint.
+You can set env `GTRAN_ENDPOINT` or use the flag `-endpoint` to set yourself GAS endpoint.
 Env takes precedence.

 # Requirement